 Those not so fun times that a mother goes through during her pregnancy is not always talked about.
 As a new mom, I am sure that you are googling everything that happens to your body, even the not so fun topics that we will be discussing below.
 But know that all the not so fun things will be a distant memory once you meet your precious baby.

-As you bear down and push to have a bowel movement, thanks to pregnancy constipation, or when you are delivering your baby, the veins around your anus start to swell.
+As you bear down and push to have a bowel movement, thanks to constipation during pregnancy, or when you are delivering your baby, the veins around your anus start to swell.
 Hemorrhoids are often a pain in the ass (literally), cause your anus to itch, or you may notice that part of the lining of your anus is hanging out of your bum.
 If you haven’t ever had hemorrhoids, it can cause you to have a panic attack.

 Take a deep breath and relax.
 Hemorrhoids are treatable and tend to go away once your baby is born.
 To prevent hemorrhoids, it is important that you eat a diet rich in fiber and drink plenty of water.
 This will help keep your bowel movements regular.
 If you get a case of the hemorrhoids, please don’t suffer in silence.
 Speak up to your doctor or pick up preparation-h to help reduce the symptoms and shrink the swollen tissue.